 When someone watches my films, it is as though the characters are talking directly to them...
 There is no third party.
 On television we're used to seeing people interviewed sixty-minutes-style.
 There is Mike Wallace or Larry King, and the camera is off to the side.
 Hence, we, the audience, are also off to the side.
 We're the fly-on-the-wall, so to speak, watching two people talking.
 But we've lost something.

 A: Yup.
 We all know when someone makes eye contact with us.
 It is a moment of drama.
 Perhaps it's a serial killer telling us that he's about to kill us; or a loved one acknowledging a moment of affection.
 Regardless, it's a moment with dramatic value.
 We know when people make eye contact with us, look away and then make eye contact again.
 It's an essential part of communication.
 And yet, it is lost in standard interviews on film.
 That is, until the Interrotron.

 As in The Fog of War, eye-contact is used to great effect in the opening sequence of Morris’ latest film, Tabloid.
 It also begins with some archival footage of the subject, this time the former beauty-queen Joyce McKinney, in which she deliberately looks straight at the camera while reading from her book.

 The washed-out retro scenes with the young McKinney come to a pause and then WHAM! - Interrotron in full force - modern day McKinney in HD.
 The effect is stunning.
 I remember seeing it for the first time on the big screen at the Sydney Film Festival and just thinking ‘Woah!
 This is amazing’.
 Despite being in a packed cinema, I felt that Joyce McKinney was speaking only to me.

-Both The Fog of War and Tabloid are outstandingly well-crafted documentaries.
-I highly recommend checking them out, even if you only watch the first 5 mins!
+Both the Fog of War and Tabloid are outstandingly well-crafted documentaries.
+I highly recommend checking them out, even if you only watch the first 5 minutes!